thomas-haslwanter/statsintro/rst/statsTests.rst

-**Example 2:** If we want to check the assumption that the mean value of a group is 7, then the null hypothesis would be: "We assume that there is null difference between the mean value in our poulation and the value 7."
+**Example 2:** If we want to check the assumption that the mean value of a group is 7, then the null hypothesis would be: "We assume that there is null difference between the mean value in our population and the value 7."

 Types of Error